gludington/conditional-visibility/README.md

 ### Conditions
 **Conditional Visibility** works by adding new conditions to the conditions panel, for Invisible, Obscured, In Magical Darkness, and Hidden (currently 5e Only).
-It does not work for game systems that use their own condition systems (notably Pathfinder 2e), though discussion (and pull requests!) are certainly welcomed from those more familiar with those systems.
+It does not work for game systems that use their own condition systems, though discussion (and pull requests!) are certainly welcomed from those more familiar with those systems.
+Pathfinder 2e has partial support now, using the system's default Invisible condition.

 ![Conditions Panel](https://raw.githubusercontent.com/gludington/conditional-visibility/master/src/support/conditions.png)